numbas/LissaJS/README.md

 This is a spin-off of the [Numbas](https://github.com/numbas/Numbas) e-assessment system.
 It has no external dependencies, but the code's a bit of a mess at the moment.

+It's currently provided on a "do what you can with it" basis; we'll add examples and documentation later.

 Demo
 ----